vivocha/bot-sdk/README.md

 Usually, the steps to use agents and managers are:

-1. Write a `BotAgent` for every Bot/NLP platform you need to support, handling / wrapping / transforming messages of type `BotRequest` and `BotResponse`;
+1. Write a `BotAgent` for every Bot/NLP platform you need to support, handling / wrapping / transforming messages of `BotRequest` and `BotResponse` types;
 2. create a `BotAgentManager` instance;
 3. register the `BotAgent`s defined in step 1) to the `BotAgentManager`, through the `registerAgent(key, botAgent)` method, where `key` (string) is the choosen bot engine (e.g, `Dialogflow`, `Watson`, ...) and `agent` is a `BotAgent` instance;
 4. run the `BotAgentManager` service through its `listen()` method, it exposes a Web API;